O-C-R/o-c-r.github.io/_posts/2016-04-01-cloudy-with-a-chance-of-pain.md

 for:        Will Dixon
 collaborators: Dr. Will Dixon
 slideshow:
-    - image_path: /images/predict_2.jpg
-    - image_path: /images/predict_1.jpg
-    - image_path: /images/predict_3.jpg
-    - image_path: /images/predict_4.jpg
-    - image_path: /images/predict_5.jpg
+    - image_path: /images/cloudy_00.jpg
-    - image_path: /images/predict_6.jpg
+    - image_path: /images/cloudy_01.jpg

 ---

 Cloudy with a Chance of Pain is part of a research study led by rheumatologist Dr. Will Dixon of the University of Manchester, with a goal of determining a possible causative link between weather and arthritis symptoms.